 Red Wings: Aces of the Sky | PS4 Review

 Red Wings: Aces of the Sky, developed by All In!
 Games and published by Meridiem Games, is an arcade, action packed, high velocity dogfight game and is the sequel to Crimson Wings.
-Red Wings was initially released in 2020 on the previous generation consoles and was released this year on PS4/5 and Xbox Series X/S and of course, also available on Nintendo Switch and PC, so no matter what platform you're on, you can hop right into the aerial action.
+Red Wings was initially released in 2020 on the previous generation of consoles and it was released this year on PlayStation and XBox and of course, also available on Nintendo Switch and Windows PC, so no matter what platform you're on, you can hop right into the aerial action.

 Whilst not entirely historically accurate, Red Wings is based during World War I, and there are lots of clear nods to this time in history with the key to the story being Manfred Von Richthofen.
 Also known as the Red Baron, who I discovered whilst writing this review, Von Richthofen was a fighter pilot for the German Air Force during World War I and was considered to be the ace-of-aces of the war and was credited with 80 air combat victories.
 The fact this game was based, albeit slightly loosely, on real history really transformed things for me as I feel like without that historical basis the story would have been very weak.